mmcil/BoB/README.md

 </h1>

 ## Project: Bot of Binance

+## About
-Consists of 4 sub-projects which are:
+This is a very recent project that consists of 4 sub-projects which are:

 -grabber: acquires the coin market data from https://coinmarketcap.com using the Python library BeautifulSoup 4